 - The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service in a request for information about visible parameters;

 - The Reporting REST service resolves the received string description to a valid server-side report source object through its report source resolver set in the service's configuration.
 Then the service returns JSON serialized information about the report's ReportParameters collection.
-The HTML5 Viewer generates its Parameters Area based on the information for visible report parameters, their types and default|initial values;
+The HTML5 Viewer generates its Parameters Area based on the information for visible report parameters, their types, and default|initial values;

 - The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service in a request for registering the report instance on the server;

 - The Reporting REST service resolves the received string description to a valid server-side report source object through its report source resolver set in the service's configuration.
-Then the service caches the server-side report source with an unique instanceId for the current clientId;
+Then the service caches the server-side report source with a unique instanceId for the current clientId;

 - The client (HTML5 Viewer) awaits the report processing and rendering on the server to end.
-The viewer requests the state of the document and the number of rendered page on an even interval from the Reporting REST service.
+The viewer requests the state of the document and the number of rendered pages on an even interval from the Reporting REST service.

 - When the first page is ready, the viewer requests the page and it is displayed.
-The polling continues untill all document pages are ready.
+The polling continues until all document pages are ready.
 Additional requests for resources as images may follow.
 All pages and resources are cached by the service.

 The communication between the HTML5 Viewer and Reporting REST Service happens via AJAX requests.
 More details about the type of each request to the service can be found in the REST API.

 On each interaction with the report in the HTML5 Viewer, the service accesses the cache storage provided in the service's configuration (ReportServiceConfiguration property).
-The current client ID, instance ID and document ID are used to locate the correct resources for the report and return them to the viewer.
+The current client ID, instance ID, and document ID are used to locate the correct resources for the report and return them to the viewer.

-The created cache records expiration period as well as other service settings may be setup using an implementation of the IReportServiceConfiguration interface as service configuration.
+The created cache records expiration period, as well as other service settings, may be set up using an implementation of the IReportServiceConfiguration interface as service configuration.
 See the How to implement the ReportsController in an application and the How to Add Telerik Reporting REST ServiceStack to Web Application help articles accordingly for implementation details.

-Important cache management related properties of the IReportServiceConfiguration:
+Important cache management-related properties of the IReportServiceConfiguration:

 - ClientSessionTimeout property Gets or sets a value in minutes indicating how long a client(viewer) session will be preserved in the service storage after the last interaction initiated by this client.
 When this timeout expires, operations with the viewer will not be possible - there must be registered a new client(viewer).
 The entries of expired clients are removed automatically when a new HTML5 Viewer(client) is registered in the cache storage.